AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 same stream are executed sequentially, but different streams of kernel launches may be run in parallel.
 For each iteration of :cpp:`MFIter`, AMReX uses a different CUDA stream (up to 16 streams in total).
-This allows each iteration of an :cpp:`MFIter` loop to run indepenently, but in the expected sequence, and maximize the use of GPU parallelism.
+This allows each iteration of an :cpp:`MFIter` loop to run independently, but in the expected sequence, and maximize the use of GPU parallelism.
 However, AMReX uses the default CUDA stream outside of :cpp:`MFIter` loops.